ImageMagick/Usage-Markdown/warping/index.md

 Note that because pixels can be displaced up to the given *amplitude*, that much extra space will always be added to both the top and bottom of the image, even if that space is not actually needed.

-For example by adjusting the arguments so that the *wavelength* is double the width of the image, you can make the image into a arc.
+For example, by adjusting the arguments so that the *wavelength* is double the width of the image, you can make the image into an arc.

 ~~~
 convert koala.gif -background Blue  -wave 20x150  arched.jpg